 Friday May 5

 The battlefield portion of the tour is over but your trip is not!
-After exploring the charming town of Delft in the morning we gather for our Farewell lunch of typical Dutch fare just outside of town along the canal.
+After exploring the charming town of Delft in the morning we gather for our Farewell lunch.
 We then carry onward to Amsterdam for the afternoon and evening, including a delightful canal boat cruise through the old inner city.
 Overnight Amsterdam - NH City Center.
 [B,L]

 Saturday May 6